Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 2/Quests/A2SQ1 - Probably the newspaper chase.md

 		- Rolling high will note that while this crystal looks a lot like this one, you can see that for some reason, Hunter's comet seems identical while the other comets seem different
 	- a large amount of desks with people both typing furiously on typewrites and writing eagerly in papers, drawing images etc
 	- there is a billboard with what seems to be the latest edition

+- party can specifically investigate 3 main things:
+	- THe billboard
 - In the direct centre of the room, around the crystal, an almost circular desk is located where an important looking girl is reading drafts and talking to people
 	- [[Sabrina Criter]]
 		- WIS:+4